RomainJeff/projectBase/README.md

 # Base project architecture

 ### Technologies used
-- GULP
+- Gulp
-- JASMINE (for Unit Testing)
+- Jasmine (for Unit Testing)
-- PHANTOMJS
+- PhantomJS
-- ECMASCRIPT 6 (compiled with Babel)
+- EcmaScript 6 (compiled with Babel)
 - SASS (with COMPASS)

 ----------------------------------------